sfc-aqua/quisp/doc/INSTALL.md

 and building and executing it can be done in two distinct ways, documented separately (scroll down to the end of this document).

+You should assume that reading the instructions, installing from source, and getting QuISP to run will take you two to four hours the first time.

 ## Notation

 These installation instructions are interlaced with one example of running the